Plecoptera: Capniidae of Gunnison County, Colorado

-Isocapnia means "constant carbon dioxide level" to the medical world.
+Isocapnia means "constant carbon dioxide level" in the medical world.
 In that usage the word refers to the pressure of carbon dioxide in the alveoli of the lungs.
 However Nathan Banks also used the word to name a rare genus of winter stoneflies in 1938.

 Banks,N 1938 New native neuropteroid insects.
 Psyche (45) 72-79.
 PDF